radareorg/radare2-book/first_steps/basic_debugger_session.md

 ## Basic Debugger Session

 To debug a program, start radare with the `-d` option.
-Note that

-You can attach to a running process by specifying its PID, or you can start a new program by specifying its name and parameters:
+Note that you can attach to a running process by specifying its PID, or you can start a new program by specifying its name and parameters:

 ```
 $ pidof mc